This is a guest post by Katie Nohr, a content creator for Wondershare Filmora, a great video editor for beginners and intermediate video creators.

 Video is becoming the most important type of online content, and YouTube is the number one site for online video.
 Although only a small percentage of small businesses bother having YouTube channels, the potential benefits of starting one should greatly outweigh any concerns about equipment or content.

-Two genre of content that are only becoming more popular, “how to” videos and live broadcasts, are ideal video types for businesses because they allow you to demonstrate your expertise on a topic while building a positive relationship with viewers by adding value.
-And you can use Social Media Management platforms like eClincher to stay on top of reviews, engagement and analytics of how well you are doing with that channel.
+Two genre of content that are only becoming more popular, “how to” videos and live broadcasts, are ideal video types for businesses.
+They allow you to demonstrate your expertise on a topic while building a positive relationship with viewers by adding value.
+You can use social media management platforms like eClincher to stay on top of reviews, engagement and analytics of how well you are doing with that channel.